di banner3 group of nutrition students

 Academy of Nutrition and Dietetics Scholarships: The Academy offers scholarships for students at junior standing or higher in accredited nutrition programs, including undergraduate, Dietetic Internship, or master’s degree programs.
 These scholarships are competitive and prestigious.
 For more information, visit the Academy of Nutrition and Dietetics website or check the September Supplement of the Journal of the Academy of Nutrition and Dietetics.
 Note that Academy or local dietetic association scholarships typically require Academy membership.

 Required Reference List for the Dietetic Internship: The cost of required books varies.
-Contact the Nutrition Department for more information.
+Contact the Nutrition and Public Health Department for more information.

 Housing Options: For on-campus housing, consider Founders’ Woods, offering fully furnished apartments with a 12-month lease.
 Contact an Apartment Finders organization for assistance.